johnchronis/uw-search/README.md

 ## Efficiently Searching In MemorySorted Arrays
-This repo will host the code used in the paper ["Efficiently Searching In-Memory Sorted Arrays:Revenge of the Interpolation Search?"](http://pages.cs.wisc.edu/~jignesh/publ/Revenge_of_the_Interpolation_Search.pdf).
+This repo hosts the code used in the paper ["Efficiently Searching In-Memory Sorted Arrays:Revenge of the Interpolation Search?"](http://pages.cs.wisc.edu/~jignesh/publ/Revenge_of_the_Interpolation_Search.pdf).